Getting Started

 https://id.<your_domain>/admin/

-- configured the ingress for
+- ingress for

 http://minio-console.<your_domain>